 High-Speed Internet Access

 While this isn’t an option for every landlord, the benefits of providing your tenants with high-speed internet access can be extremely lucrative.
 If you have a multi-unit property, one setup could handle the entirety of your apartment.
 In a world that places unprecedented emphasis on connectivity, this aspect could be very attractive to younger tenants, allowing you to capitalize on the millennial generation.
-Companies like First Step Internet can help you set up high speed internet throughout your property with little to no effort, and the costs can be covered by your increased rent prices.
+Companies can help you set up high speed internet throughout your property with little to no effort, and the costs can be covered by your increased rent prices.
 It’s a win for everyone.

 You wouldn’t believe the difference good lighting can have on the impression tenants receive from your property, whether it’s an apartment or home.
 You’ll want to take advantage of natural lighting as much as possible, which may mean getting rid of bulky curtains or drapes.
 A bright space directly translates into a welcoming atmosphere.
 When it comes to artificial lighting, stay away from fluorescent bulbs that cast a sterile glow.
 Harsh overhead lighting won’t gain you any points during walk-throughs, so get rid of that hospital vibe before you show the home and move toward energy efficient options that mimic natural light as much as possible.

 Once you have your apartment up to the standards laid out before you, make sure your hard work and investment don’t go to waste by renting to unworthy tenants.
 Services for tenant screening can provide credit scores and criminal and eviction histories, and give you an extra safeguard as you improve your rental business.